top of page

 • Why avoid them: Processed foods are often high in unhealthy fats, added sugars, and sodium.
 These can lead to inflammation, weight gain, and hormonal imbalances.

 • Healthy alternatives: Focus on whole, unprocessed foods like fruits, vegetables, lean proteins, and whole grains.
+Include anti-inflammatory foods in the diet.

 4. Red Meat